Punk fashion: 1970s

 Preferred footwear included military boots, motorcycle boots, brothel creepers, Puma Clydes (suede), Chuck Taylor All-Stars and later, Dr. Martens boots.
 Tapered jeans, tight leather pants, trousers with leopard patterns and bondage pants were popular choices.
-Other early punks (most notably The Adicts) imitated the Droogs from A Clockwork Orange by wearing bowler hats and braces.
+Other early punks (most notably the Adicts) imitated the Droogs from A Clockwork Orange by wearing bowler hats and braces.
 Hair was cropped and deliberately made to look messy, and was often dyed bright unnatural colours.
 Although provocative, these hairstyles were not as extreme as later punk hairstyle.

+Keen designers, much like Westwood, had been able to draw inspiration from the punk style found on the streets, translating its anarchic frustration and resistance to the runways.
+Zandra Rhodes utilized rips, tears and safety pins in her 1977 'Conceptual Chic' collection; similarly, Claude Montana presented 12 models in "black leather jackets, caps, and pants in 1977.
+As it gained popularity on the runway, many designers viewed its origin on the streets as 'trashy' and that it no longer served as a source of fresh inspiration.
+Fashion designers ended up creating a standardized palette where the punk look was, more or less, essentially uniform.
+Spiky hair, jeans or bondage trousers, leather jackets with slogans, pins, and patches on them, T-shirts, studs and chains all became hallmarks of the look, undermining the individuality that had been essential to the movement.